shekhargulati/52-technologies-in-2016/02-sbt/README.md

 [error] Total time: 0 s, completed 10 Jan, 2016 6:01:23 PM
 ```

 The task will fail because plugin could not find `scalastyle-config.xml`.
-You can generate the configuration file using the `scalastyleGenerateConfig` task.
+You can generate the configuration file using the `scalastyleGenerateConfig` task:

 ```
 → sbt scalastyleGenerateConfig